department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/landing-page/research/data-collection-evaluation-plan.md

 ## **Data Analysis Cadence**

-Data analysis will be conducted each sprint with highlights shared as part of the update at the End of Sprint Demo with more comprehensive reporting done...
+Data analysis will be conducted each sprint with highlights shared as part of the update at the End of Sprint Demo with more comprehensive reporting done as requested.

 ## **Data Source Point People**